-Free trade area, single market, customs union - what's the difference? - BBC News
+What are the UK's Brexit trade options?

 The EU is therefore not just a free trade area - it is a single market.

-But to stay in the single market countries have to allow the free movement of goods, services, capital and people.
-That last one means immigration is difficult if not impossible to control- although the UK might get a special deal to allow some limits.
+But to stay in the single market, countries have to allow the free movement of goods, services, capital and people.
+That last one means immigration is difficult if not impossible to control - although the UK might get a special deal to allow some limits.

-Membership of the single market also normally involves making annual payments towards the EU's budget and accepting the jurisdiction of the European Court of Justice; which would cross quite a few red lines for many Brexiteers.
+Membership of the single market also normally involves making annual payments towards the EU's budget and accepting the jurisdiction of the European Court of Justice, which would cross quite a few red lines for many Brexiteers.

 Turkey is part of a customs union with the EU but not in the single market.
 The deal does not cover food or agriculture, services or government procurement.

-The EU is not just a single market it is also a customs union.
+The EU is not only a single market - it is also a customs union.
 The countries club together and agree to apply the same tariffs to goods from outside the union.

-Once goods have cleared customs in one country they can be shipped to others in the union without further tariffs being imposed.
+Once goods have cleared customs in one country, they can be shipped to others in the union without further tariffs being imposed.

-However that means exporters have to contend with what are called "rules of origin", to demonstrate that their goods qualify as having originated in their country and were not just imported from Japan or America for instance and then exported immediately tariff-free into the EU.
+If the UK left the Customs Union but stayed in the Single market, our exporters would have to contend with what are called 'rules of origin'.

+These rules are designed to demonstrate that goods that legally originated in the UK - and did not contain more than the maximum permitted level of parts and components from elsewhere - qualify for duty-free entry into the EU.

 That could be complicated for many companies that import components from around the world to put into finished products made in the UK.